KonstDevelop/Curio_iOS_SDK/README.md

 [Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Client iOS library.
 Applications developed for iOS 6.0+ and tvOS 9+ can easily use Curio mobile analytics with this library.

 #What's New

+##v1.2.3
+From this version on, the client version sent by CurioSDK will be referring to CFBundleShortVersionString.
+##v1.2.3
+Read me updated.
 ##v1.2.2
 User tagging added.
 ##v1.2.0